EMC EA/EB: Trains hauled

 The six locomotives hauled some of the major named trains of the B&O; the Royal Blue, the Capitol Limited, the National Limited, and others.
 These trains were streamliners in appearance, but they were built largely of refurbished heavyweight passenger cars rebuilt with smooth sides, smooth rooflines, air conditioning, new interiors and modern appointments.

 B&O 52 was sold to the Alton Railroad in 1940.
 This locomotive became a Gulf, Mobile and Ohio Railroad unit in 1947.

 Significance and influence

 The EA/EB—along with the more-or-less simultaneous E1 for the Atchison, Topeka and Santa Fe Railway and the E2 for the Union Pacific Railroad, Chicago and North Western Railway and Southern Pacific Railroad—represented an important step in the evolution of the passenger diesel locomotive.
 While the EA, E1 and E2 were each built for a specific railroad, they were largely identical mechanically and were a step further away from the custom-built, integrated streamliner and towards mass-produced passenger locomotives—a step achieved with the E3 and E6, EMD's later models.

+Rebuild history

+The pioneering Winton 201-A V12 engines used in early streamliners like the B&O Railroad Museum’s EMC EA No. 51 suffered from chronic piston, ring, and cylinder liner wear.
+Rather than a strict chronological rebuild frequency, mechanical crews performed constant component repairs and part replacements as maintenance inspections dictated.
+In the early 1950s, rather than continuing frequent major rebuilds of the temperamental Winton power plants, the B&O sent their EA/EB units back to Electro-Motive Division (EMD) to swap out the original engines for modern, more reliable EMD 567 diesels.